Cloud infrastructure encompasses the computers, storage, network, related components, and facilities required for cloud computing and IT-as-a-Service.

-- Servers - physical servers provide "host" machines for multiple virtual machines (VMs) or "guests'.
-A hypervisor running on the physical server allocates host resources (CPU, memory) dynamically to each VM.
+- Servers - physical servers provide "host" machines for multiple virtual machines (VMs) or "guests'

 - Virtualization - virtualization technologies abstract physical elements and location.
 IT resources – servers, applications, desktops, storage, and networking – are uncoupled from physical devices and presented as logical resources.